10 things to do with your dad this Father's Day in the Triangle

-Whether the Dad if your life enjoys sports, art, music, entertainment, vintage cars, or animals, there is something just for him.
+Whether the Dad in your life enjoys sports, art, music, entertainment, vintage cars, or animals, there is something just for him.
 Here are 10 Father's Day experiences that will create lifetime memories:

 Art and Bikes at the North Carolina Museum of Art